Educational Content

 RAMADAN

-Ramadan is one of the holy months, in which there is a change in times and routines, and this change affects many things, including: sleep, performing Umrah, nutrition, walking, and also affects the pregnant and breastfeeding mother.
-So we share with you some tips to help you in Ramadan.
+Ramadan is one of the holy months, in which there is a change in times and routines, and this change affects many things, including sleep, Umrah performance, nutrition, and physical activity such as walking.
+It also affects the pregnant and breastfeeding mother.
+Therefore, we share with you some tips to help you in Ramadan.

 Firstly: Healthy Sleep:

-An adult needs about 8 hours of sleep every night so that the body can restore its activity, and reduce the feeling of fatigue and stress during the day.
+Most adults need about 8 hours of good sleep every night to restore activity and reduce the feeling of fatigue and stress during the day.
 During the holy month of Ramadan, sleep disorders abound due to the irregularity of the body's biological clock.
-Therefore, it is important to avoid staying up late, sleep early until the pre-dawn meal and dawn prayer, then go back to sleep for 3-4 hours until the time for work.
+Therefore, it is important to avoid staying up late and go to sleep early, wake up for the pre-dawn meal (Suhur) and dawn (Fajr) prayer, then go back to sleep for 3-4 hours until time for work.

 To sleep well and have sweet dreams: